 Using this service existing DMV customers may register to vote, update their voter registration address, or update their party affiliation.
 They may not change their name.
 There is no fee for voter registration services, which are powered by PayIt.
 Voter registration applications submitted fewer than 25 days before an election will not be processed until after the election.
 You may still register to vote in person using same-day registration in your county during the early voting period.

-If you are registering for the first time, you should plan on showing "proof of identification" the first time you vote.
+If you are registering for the first time, you should plan on showing "proof of identification" the first time you vote if you did not provide identification while registering (such as a driver's license number or state ID number).
 Proof of identification includes: (1) A current and valid photo identification or (2) A current utility bill, bank statement, government check, paycheck or government document that shows your name and address.

 North Carolina voter registration deadlines

 - In Person: The Saturday before Election Day if voting early in person.
 (Otherwise 25 days before Election Day.)

 - By Mail: Postmarked 25 days before Election Day.
 If the postmark is missing or unclear, the application will still be processed if it is received 20 days before Election Day.